 - If the sciatic nerve is pinched and the pain in the leg is from the nerve (radicular pain), then this is a correct use of the term sciatica.

 - If the pain is referred to the leg from a joint (referred pain), then using the term sciatica is technically incorrect.

 Referred pain from arthritis or other joint problems that may cause leg pain (which feels like sciatica) is actually more common than true sciatica.

 Sciatica is actually a symptom, not a diagnosis.
 The term literally means that a patient has pain down the leg resulting from compression of the sciatic nerve.
-The diagnosis is what is causing the compression (e.g. herniated disc).
+The diagnosis is what is causing the compression (e.g. a herniated disc).